HL7/fhir-gender-harmony/input/pagecontent/model.md

 **Usage Note:** If a medical system needs to exchange a single internal field labeled “sex” which, over time, has been used to capture both sex and gender, Recorded Sex or Gender may be an appropriate way to exchange such data.

 It is understood that administrative gender, administrative sex, and sex assigned at birth are exchanged today, and when exchanged in this way the data should not be considered a representation of Gender Identity (GI) or Sex Parameter for Clinical Use (SPCU).
 It is expected that these concepts may continue to be exchanged using existing established methods without using RSG.
 But, when SAAB *is exchanged as an RSG entry* the "type” should be specified as “sex assigned at birth” or another regionally specific short text string.
-As a result of feedback from the gender harmony project and in-line with the gender harmony model, the US Office of the National Coordinator (ONC) recognized in its Standards Bulletin (SB22-2), regarding the development and finalization of United States Core Data for Interoperability (USCDI) Version 3, that “the data element Sex (Assigned at Birth) is used to represent different concepts not necessarily associated with what is assigned at the time of birth, such as clinically relevant sex for labs or diagnostic imaging, as well as administrative sex as recorded on birth certificates and health forms.”
+As a result of feedback from the Gender Harmony Project and in-line with the gender harmony model, the US Office of the National Coordinator (ONC) recognized in its Standards Bulletin (SB22-2), regarding the development and finalization of United States Core Data for Interoperability (USCDI) Version 3, that “the data element Sex (Assigned at Birth) is used to represent different concepts not necessarily associated with what is assigned at the time of birth, such as clinically relevant sex for labs or diagnostic imaging, as well as administrative sex as recorded on birth certificates and health forms.”
 As a result, ONC changed the name of the data element to “Sex” acknowledging the previous limitation to birth information documentation.

 **Cardinality:** 0..n